 Our Trolley is the best way to see our nation’s capital.
 The tour takes you from Union Station and through the streets of downtown D.C.

 Cutting an impressive silhouette at the eastern edge of the National Mall, Capitol Hill is home to the United States Congress and the legislative branch of the federal government.
-Aim your camera phones to capture the perfect symmetry of the Capitol Building’s neoclassical architecture with its stately portico and massive dome.
+Aim your camera phones to capture a picture of the perfect symmetry of the Capitol Building’s neoclassical architecture with its stately portico and massive dome.

-Home to the President and the executive branch of the federal government, an Instagram of the White House during a trip to D.C. is a no brainer.
+Home to the President and the executive branch of the federal government, an Instagram picture of the White House during a trip to D.C. is a no brainer.

 The Washington Monument obelisk in the center of the National Mall is one of D.C.’s most recognizable landmarks.
 Made of marble, granite and bluestone gneiss, it was designated on the National Register of Historic Places in 1966.
-Try for a Dutch angle on your Instagram, which is diagonal to the horizon, for a dramatic effect.
+Try for a Dutch angle on your Instagram picture, which is diagonal to the horizon, for a dramatic effect.

 A somewhat hidden memorial tucked away in the Constitution Gardens, search for the most famous signature of the 56 Signers of the Declaration of Independence Memorial—John Hancock.
 Get creative by framing the picture with the Washington Monument in the background.